Toenail Avulsion

 When it comes to surgical nail excision, your nail has two key edges: the distal (free) edge and the proximal edge (the cuticle).
 These relate to the two main types of nail avulsion surgery.

-With the proximal technique, the nail plate is released from the proximal nail fold and then the entire nail is removed.
-The distal approach — detaching the nail at the free end — is the most frequently used of the two approaches.
+The proximal technique releases the nail plate from the proximal nail fold, and then the entire nail is removed.
+However, the distal approach — detaching the nail at the free end — is the most frequently used of the two approaches.

 Surgical nail avulsion is a quick outpatient procedure.
-We will use a digital block for local anesthesia for your comfort but you will generally not need to be sedated for the procedure.
+A digital block for local anesthesia is used for patient comfort and most individuals will not need to be sedated.
+Sometimes, a tourniquet may be used for a few minutes to help control bleeding during the procedure.

 What is the toenail avulsion healing process?